-- G. If the results of the urine test indicate use of a prescribed medication, other than medical marijuana: - 1.
-The student is to meet with the Northland Pioneer College Director of Nursing within 24 hours of the test results to discuss the use of the medication and related impaired clinical behavior/judgment. - 2.
-The student will need to consult with his/her physician regarding the continuous use of the prescribed medication. - a.
-If the student's physician discontinues the medication, and the student's behavior/judgment is no longer impaired, the Director of Nursing and the Vice-President for Learning in consultation with the Accessibility and Inclusion coordinator for the college, will make a decision regarding his/her returning to the clinical/classroom settings.
-Subsequent testing may be required. - b.
-If the student is to remain on the medication and consequently exhibit impaired behaviors/judgment, the Director of Nursing in conjunction with the Accessibility and Inclusion coordinator shall make inquiry of the student whether any reasonable accommodation can be made so that the student can perform the technical standards required by the State Board of Nursing.
-If the student cannot or, with adequate instruction, will not be able to perform to the State Board technical standards (regulations), with or without reasonable accommodation, s/he will be asked to withdraw.
-If any of the student's actions place the health or safety of a patient at risk, he or she may be dismissed from the program. - 1) At any time, the student who withdraws under this subsection may petition for readmission per the Re-Admission Procedure in the Student Handbook.
-(Admission will be dependent on space availability.) - 2) The student is required to show evidence of change in or discontinued use of prescribed medication that contributed to the impaired behavior/judgment or that he or she can now perform or will be able to perform with adequate instruction the technical standards required by the State Board with or without reasonable accommodation. - H. If the results of the urine test are negative: - 1.
-The student is to meet with the Northland Pioneer College Director of Nursing within 24 hours of the test results to discuss the circumstances surrounding the impaired clinical behavior. - a.
-If the indicator was the odor of alcohol, the student will be mandated to discontinue the use of whatever may have caused the alcohol-like odor, before being allowed to return to the clinical setting. - b.
-If the indicator was behavioral, consideration must be given to a possible medical or mental condition being responsible for the symptoms.
-Medical or psychiatric evaluation may be indicated. - c.
-Based on the information proved in this meeting and any follow-up evaluations, the Director of Nursing will make a decision regarding return to the clinical/classroom settings.
+and/or safety of a patient at risk, he or she may be dismissed from the program.

-- I. If a student refuses to submit to a urine drug screen, the student will be required to leave the clinical area and make an appointment with the Director of Nursing.
-The Director of Nursing may recommend that the student be dismissed from the nursing program for failure to conform to the guideline and procedure.
+- At any time, the student who withdraws under this subsection may petition for readmission per the Re-Admission Procedure in the Student Handbook.
+Admission is dependent on space availability and not guaranteed. - The student is required to show evidence of change in or discontinued use of prescribed medication that contributed to the impaired behavior/judgment or that he or she can now perform or will be able to perform with adequate instruction the technical standards required by the State Board with or without reasonable accommodation. - h.
+If the results of the urine test are negative: - 1.
+The student meets with the Northland Pioneer College Dean of Nursing and Allied Health within 24 hours of the test results to discuss the circumstances surrounding the impaired clinical behavior. - If the indicator was the odor of alcohol, the student is mandated to discontinue the use of whatever may have caused the alcohol-like odor, before being allowed to return to the clinical setting. - If the indicator was behavioral, consideration must be given to a possible medical or mental condition being responsible for the symptoms.
+Medical or psychiatric evaluation may be indicated. - o Based on the information proved in this meeting and any follow-up evaluations, the Dean decides regarding return to the clinical/classroom settings. - i.
+If a student refuses to submit to a urine drug screen, the student is required to leave the clinical area and make an appointment with the Dean of Nursing and Allied Health.
+The Dean may recommend that the student be dismissed from the nursing program for failure to conform to the guideline and procedure.
 Refusal to take a test constitutes grounds for dismissal from the program.
-The recommendation is not binding on the Administration. - J. A second positive, inadequately explained result on an alcohol/drug screen shall have the same results as a first inadequately explained result.
+The recommendation is not binding on the Administration. - j.
+A second positive, inadequately explained result on an alcohol/drug screen shall have the same results as a first inadequately explained result.
 NPC does not discriminate on the basis of alcoholism or past drug addiction.
 Students should be informed, however that use of illegal drugs while a student in the program and use of alcohol during a clinical rotation or before a clinical rotation so that judgment is impaired during a clinical rotation will be grounds for dismissal from the program no matter the student's past history.
 In addition, students must be aware that Arizona State law prohibits an individual from obtaining a license from the State Board of Nursing for three years after any sentence or probation on any felony criminal conviction is concluded.